Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows_with Qt6.md

 + Shiboken6 (6.5.2+)
 + PySide6 (6.5.2+) Use the same version as Shiboken6
 + Pyside6-Addons (6.5.2+)
+(I've also compiled PySide/Shiboken6 for Qt6.5.3.
+You can download the wheels from the same place as my custom version of Qt6.5)

 From the same command prompt you updated pip with, install the "six" module with the following command: